Moving into a retirement village is a big decision – here are some answers to some of the more commonly asked questions.

 Northshore – starting from $250,000

 Like most Retirement Village operators, St Ives has a Deferred Management Fee (DMF) model in place, which is a way for incoming residents to pay part of their costs after they move out – saving money up front so they have more to spend on enjoying their lifestyle during their stay.
-This is a model unique to the retirement living industry, which allows units to be more affordable than comparable real estate in the area.
+This is a model unique to the retirement living industry.

 The model is made up of three costs.